Iceman (2017 film): Cast

-Historicity
+Historical accuracy

-Although analysis of the iceman's DNA has proven that his eyes were brown, the filmmakers, incongruously, portray them as blue.
+Although analysis of Otzi's DNA has proven that his eyes were brown, the filmmakers, incongruously, portray them as blue.
 Said Randau, "That's just because the actor who plays Ötzi has blue eyes and we decided not to change it."

 Reception

 On the review aggregator Rotten Tomatoes, the film has an approval rating of 86% based on 22 reviews, with a weighted average rating of 6.12 out of 10.
 The website's critical consensus reads: "A prehistoric drama with the heart of a western, Iceman uses classic archetypes – and deft direction – to tell a stark and simple yet powerfully effective story."
 On Metacritic, the film has a score of 52 out of 100, based on 6 critics, indicating "mixed or average reviews".